SampleEnvironment/SECoP/protocol/specification/messages/update.rst

     element.

-    If an error occurs while determining a parameter, an `error_update` message has to be sent, which includes an :ref:`prop-error-report` stating the problem.
+    If an error occurs while determining a parameter, an `error_update` message has to be sent, which includes an :ref:`error-report` stating the problem.

 Example: